-As a Sergeant, Deputy Chief Bodker supervised the officers of 2 precinct-C company, in the North Linden community.
-While serving as a sergeant, Deputy Chief Bodker also had the privilege of being selected as a hostage negotiator for the Columbus Division of Police.
-Deputy Chief Bodker served on the Hostage Negotiation Team and was a member of the Midwest Crisis Negotiators until his promotion to the rank of Lieutenant in 2010.
+As a Sergeant, Asst.
+Chief Bodker supervised the officers of 2 precinct-C company, in the North Linden community.
+While serving as a sergeant, Chief Bodker also had the privilege of being selected as a hostage negotiator for the Columbus Division of Police.
+He also served on the Hostage Negotiation Team and was a member of the Midwest Crisis Negotiators until his promotion to the rank of Lieutenant in 2010.

-Deputy Chief Bodker served as a Division Lieutenant in the Patrol, Detective and the Professional Standards Bureaus.
+Chief Bodker served as a Division Lieutenant in the Patrol, Detective and the Professional Standards Bureaus.
 As a lieutenant, he served as the Incident Commander for special events such as Ohio State Football games, Presidential visits, and protests throughout the City of Columbus.
-It was also during his time as a lieutenant, that Deputy Chief Bodker, along with a core team of law enforcement and mental health professionals formed the Peer Assistance Team.
+It was also during his time as a lieutenant, that he, along with a core team of law enforcement and mental health professionals formed the Peer Assistance Team.

-Deputy Chief Bodker grew up and attended high school in Atlanta, Georgia.
+Asst.
+Chief Bodker grew up and attended high school in Atlanta, Georgia.
 After high school, he earned a Bachelor of Arts degree from Miami University in Oxford, Ohio.
-Deputy Chief Bodker is a graduate of the United States Postal Inspector Training Academy, the 64th session of the Police Executive Leadership College, the Force Science Institute, and the 275th session of the FBI-National Academy.
-Deputy Chief Bodker has received the designation as a Certified Law Enforcement Executive by the Ohio Association of Chiefs of Police.
+He is a graduate of the United States Postal Inspector Training Academy, the 64th session of the Police Executive Leadership College, the Force Science Institute, and the 275th session of the FBI-National Academy.
+Chief Bodker has received the designation as a Certified Law Enforcement Executive by the Ohio Association of Chiefs of Police.

-Assistant Chief, Westerville Police Dept., Chaplain, The Bridge
+Assistant Chief, Westerville Police Dept. (retired), Chaplain, The Bridge

-He has 31 years of law enforcement experience and is currently the Assistant Chief with the Westerville Division of Police where he has served since 2000.
+Ron retired after 34 years law enforcement experience as the Assistant Chief with the Westerville Division of Police where he served since 2000.
 His law enforcement career began as a U.S. Army Military Police officer and continued as a police officer in Illinois for nearly 9 years, prior to his appointment with Westerville.
 He has been fortunate to have served in a wide variety of specialized positions over the course of his career to include; honor guard member, field training officer, bomb technician, SWAT member and team leader, and supervisory roles in all three bureaus at Westerville PD.